This HAS To Be Normal

 We do the thing that makes it more possible to say true things, which is to start saying them ourselves.

 We start by witnessing to the truth, and continuing into conviction and hope.
-We start by believing that things can get better, and that we bear responsibility to making it so.
+We start by believing that things can get better, and that we bear responsibility for making it so.
 We start by being willing to pay the price to make it happen, even if it costs us the unearned advantages that supremacy brings.

 And we may pay a price for saying it, because in a nation dedicated to ignorance, truth is the primary crime.
 Radical.
 Dangerous.